WHAT'S NEW IN LOS ANGELES

 The Getty Villa (Beach Cities) – On April 18, 2018, the Getty Villa – sister museum to the Getty Center that houses its Greek and Roman collection and first opened to the public in 1974 - debuted newly reinstalled galleries after a yearlong renovation.
 Previously displayed thematically, the new presentation features a chronological arrangement that follows the historical development of classical art from the Neolithic Period through the late Roman Empire (ca. 6000 BC – A.D.
 600).
-With almost 3,000 square feet more gallery space and redesigned display cases, the new installation also showcases the extraordinary artistic quality of the most important objects in the collection, such as the Statue of a Victorious Youth, which can now be viewed beside other works of art of similar date and style.
+With almost 3,000 square feet more gallery space and redesigned display cases, the new installation also showcases the extraordinary artistic quality of the most important objects in the collection.
+This includes the Statue of a Victorious Youth, which can now be viewed beside other works of art of similar date and style.
 Opening Halloween, October 31, 2018 and running through March 18, 2019, the special exhibition Underworld: Imagining the Afterlife debuts.
 Organized around a monumental funerary vessel, on loan from National Archaeological Museum in Naples and recently conserved at The Getty Villa, this exhibit explores depictions of the Underworld in the art of Greece and southern Italy.
 The works on view highlight the desire for a blessed existence after death and the ways in which individuals sought to achieve a happier afterlife. www.getty.edu/visit/villa

 Institute of Contemporary Art, Los Angeles (Downtown) – Two new exhibits will open at the Institute of Contemporary Art, Los Angeles (ICALA) along the blossoming 7th Street in the Arts District.
 As part of a co-hosted effort with The California African American Museum, on September 23, 2018 Nina Chanel Abney: Royal Flush will display five works at ICALA through January 20, 2019.
 Abney’s narrative figurative paintings focus on social commentary that is informed by mainstream news media and a combination of cartoons, video games, hip-hop culture, celebrity websites and tabloids.
 Following on September 30, 2018 – January 27, 2019, B. Wurtz: This Has No Name will feature Wurtz’s sculptures and assemblages constructed after 1980 and revolving around the use of objects that refer, directly or indirectly, to the “acts of eating, sleeping and keeping warm.”
 Pieces in the collection are constructed from food tins, clothing, plastic bags, mesh produce bags and yogurt containers which ultimately highlight Wurtz’s commitment to the ethics of reuse. www.icala.org